 Customizable Reports to Display Any Metric You Need

-For example, you could split reports based on whether they’re for sales, customer support, or client management, and share them only with the team members who need access.
+For example, you could split reports based on whether they’re for sales, customer service, or client management and share them only with the team members who need access.

-You can see your data for any timeframe, so you can track daily, weekly, monthly, quarterly, or even yearly trends in your team’s email activity.
+You can see your data for any timeframe to track daily, weekly, monthly, quarterly, or even yearly trends in your team’s email activity.